Lake Catherine State Park

 Lake Catherine State Park is a 2180 acre public recreation area located on the south shore of Lake Catherine, 8 mi southeast of Hot Springs, Arkansas.
 The park was built in the 1930s by the Civilian Conservation Corps.
 Three stone-and-wood cabins, a former concessions building, and a bridge constructed in the Corps' rustic architecture style are listed on the National Register of Historic Places.

 Activities and amenities

 Park amenities include a visitors center, cabins and campsites, marina with boat rentals, horseback riding stable, picnicking and swimming areas, and ten miles of hiking trails.

+CCC Cabins

+The Lake Catherine State Park CCC Cabins are a collection of four rustic cabins constructed by crews of the Civilian Conservation Corps in what is now Lake Catherine State Park in Hot Spring County, Arkansas.
+Three of the four cabins were built for use as tourist accommodations and continue to serve in that role, while the fourth, probably built to house administrative functions, is now used in the state park as a "nature cabin", with exhibits on the history and natural environment of the park.
+Three of the cabins were separately listed on the National Register of Historic Places in 1992; the fourth was listed in 1995.

+Cabin #1

+Cabin #1 was the first of the tourist cabins to be built by the CCC, and it has a unique floor plan not found in the other cabins.
+It is a single-story frame structure, with rough weatherboard exterior and an original stone and concrete foundation.
+A screened porch extends across the cabin's southern facade, looking out over the lake, and a dressed stone chimney rises on the east side.
+The interior includes a living room, kitchen, hall, bedroom, and bath.